-- The Cluster panel data is only available for instances running on a cluster server. - The Mirroring panel data is only available for instances that have databases configured for database mirroring. - The Always On panel requires a SQL Server version equipped with the Always On capability (SQL Server 2012 and higher).
+- The Cluster panel data is only available for instances running on a cluster server that is installed on Windows platform. - The Mirroring panel data is only available for instances that are running on Windows platform and have databases configured for database mirroring. - The Always On panel requires a SQL Server version equipped with the Always On capability (SQL Server 2012 and higher).